colindresj/spot/spot.md

 ```

 ###Component State Modifier
-A component state modifier is a special type of modifier class that adds styles to a component that is an a particular state, such as an error state.
-These classes typically get added using Javascript.
-State modifiers can be applied to all components, but each component should style its own state modifiers. **State modifiers should only be styled as adjoining classes.**
+A component state modifier is a special type of modifier class that adds styles to a component that is a particular state, such as an error state.
+These classes often times get added or removed using Javascript.
+The framework comes
+with a small set of base state modifiers, but each component can style its own modifiers. **Component specific state modifiers should only be styled as adjoining classes.**
 ```scss
 .componentName {
   &.is-atState {